Geo Baker: Early life

-Recruiting

 Baker was a consensus three-star recruit and was considered the third-best player from New Hampshire in the 2017 class by the New England Recruiting Report.
 His only high major NCAA Division I offers came from Rutgers and Kansas State.
 On July 27, 2016, following his junior season, Baker committed to play college basketball for Rutgers.

 College career

 As a freshman, Baker was a regular starter for Rutgers, joining Corey Sanders in the backcourt.
 On November 21, 2017, he scored a career-high 29 points, shooting 7–of–10 from three-point range, in an 83–54 win over Bryant.
 He recorded the most single-game points and three-pointers by a Rutgers freshman since Todd Billet in 2000.
 On December 9, Baker posted his first double-double with 19 points and 11 assists in a 92–54 victory over Fairleigh Dickinson.
 In his freshman season, he averaged 10.9 points, 2.6 assists and 2.2 rebounds per game and was named Metropolitan Basketball Writers Association Rookie of the Year.

 As a sophomore, Baker averaged 12.2 points, 4.1 assists and 3.1 rebounds per game, and ranked second in the Big Ten with 1.6 steals per game.
 He was an All-Big Ten honorable mention and a Third Team All-Met selection.
 Baker missed three games in January 2020 with a thumb injury.
 On January 25, 2020, in his junior season, Baker made a game-winning three-pointer with 1.2 seconds remaining to help defeat Nebraska, 75–72.
 On February 9, he scored a season-high 25 points, 23 of which came after halftime, along with six rebounds and five assists in a 77–73 overtime victory over Northwestern.
 As a junior, Baker averaged 10.9 points, 3.5 assists and three rebounds per game, earning Third Team All-Big Ten honors from the league's coaches and First Team All-Met.

 In Baker's senior season debut on November 25, 2020, he sprained his ankle in a win over Sacred Heart and was ruled out for several games.
 Baker was named to the Third Team All-Big Ten by the coaches.